 If a traffic event occurs, say the license plate number of the other vehicle(s) involved out loud, especially at night.
 Low light conditions might not allow for a clear capture of the plate info.
 Saying it out loud gives you some audio backup in case someone flees the scene.

 Take several pictures of the incident scene if you can to supplement things.
 This can shed light on details not caught on video.

 Remember to utilize the "SAVE FILE" feature on the camera to flag the incident footage file.

 If your battery dies or is replaced, you'll need to check to verify all of your camera settings and adjustments are good.

 Review some video footage regularly, as it's easy to forget how your cam system works over time.

 It's important to check your camera aim periodically to make sure the camera lens is clean, properly adjusted and pointing in the proper direction through clear glass.

-If you happen to cause an accident, you are not obligated to reveal that you have a dashcam in your vehicle.
+Remember- if you happen to cause an accident, you are not obligated to reveal that you have a Dashcam in your vehicle.